 Is there a start date for the professional development noncredit certificate programs?

 There is no specific start date for professional development noncredit certificate programs.
 Students can start taking courses any quarter.
 Core courses are typically offered 2-3 times per year, while electives are offered once per year.
 Students should keep in mind that all courses aren’t offered each quarter, so it’s important to plan ahead to complete the necessary requirements.

 How do I register for courses?

-You can register for courses online by visiting your specific program page and creating a Graham School account.
+You can register for courses online by visiting the online course registration portal and creating an account.
 You can also register by phone at 773.702.1722.
 Students who want to apply discounts to their tuition must register by phone.

 Do I qualify for financial aid as a noncredit student?